clarive/cla-jenkins-plugin/README.md

 - **Hostname -** This is the Jenkins hostname.
 - **Port -** The Jenkins server port.
+- **Crumb enabled?-** This option must be checked if you have crumb activated at Jenkins security configuration.
 - **User -** User for Jenkins Server.
 - **Authentification Token -** Instead of user password, this plugin is using the authentification token for Jenkins connection.